| No need to mince words |

 Microsoft Ignite is this week and yesterday Ryan Cunningham (future unemployed executive) showed off the future of the Power Platform via their new portal at https://vibe.powerapps.com/.
 It is a complete fusion (hahahahaaaaa) of AI w/ human tools to build applications within the Power Platform framework.
 It is fully targeting non-developers to build applications with only AI tools for assistance.

-Why bother selling your well-informed small audience on your new vision when you can go after a much larger audience who doesn't know any better.
+Why bother selling your well-informed small audience on your new vision when you can go after a much larger audience who doesn't know any better and has no idea how many broken promises lie in your wake.

 Agentic AI Approach